-After you’ve developed your answer, compare it to the answer in the example.
+After you’ve developed your answer, compare it to the suggested answer for the case.

 What did you get right?

-Are there things you miss consistently across multiple case studies?
+Are there things you miss consistently across multiple case interview examples?

-The answers to these business problems can look simple when you just read through them, but it’s not easy to come up with all the key aspects of the solution on your own.
+The answers to these case interview examples can look simple when you just read through them, but it’s not easy to come up with all the key aspects of the solution on your own.

-3. Find partners to practice with.
 Teamwork is an important part of consulting work, so get ready for it now.
-Find someone to practice consulting cases with, preferably someone else who’s applying to jobs in the industry because they’ll know more about what recruiters are looking for.
+Find a case interview practice partner, preferably someone else who’s applying to jobs in the management consulting industry because they’ll know more about what recruiters are looking for.

 Similar to how you need a tennis partner to feel what is like to play tennis, you need a case partner to experience what a case interview is like.

-In the following sample interview, Davis Nguyen, founder of My Consulting Offer, interviews Dan, an MCO coach and former BCG consultant and interviewer.
-Their discussion of BCG’s GenCo case is broken into 4 parts of the case interview.
+In the following case interview example, Davis Nguyen, founder of My Consulting Offer solves McKinsey’s SuperSoda case.
+The video is broken into 4 parts of the case interview.

 Remember, don’t just watch the video.
-Stop the video and provide your own answer before listening to Dan’s answer.
+Stop the video and provide your own answer before listening to Davis’s answer to the case question.

-Opening – Ensure you understand the client and the problem you’ll be solving.
+Step 1: Case Interview Example Opening – Ensure you understand the client and the problem you’ll be solving in the case.

-Structuring – Break the problem down into smaller parts.
-Make sure you cover all key issues.
+Step 2: Case Interview Example Structure – Break the problem down into smaller parts.
+Make sure you cover all key case issues.

-Conclusion – Develop a rational recommendation for the client based on all you’ve learned throughout the interview.
+Step 4: Case Interview Example Recommendation – Develop a rational recommendation for the client based on all you’ve learned throughout the case interview.

-Tips for Acing Your Consulting Interviews – The Difference Between Average & Exceptional
+Tips for Acing Your Consulting Case Interviews – The Difference Between Average & Exceptional